Verified July 2026 · Cited to primary sources

 The honest verdict

-GHK-Cu (copper peptides) is legal as a topical cosmetic, and for skin its human evidence is Grade B — real topical/cosmetic data, no drug approval.
+GHK-Cu (copper peptides) is legal as a topical cosmetic, and for skin its human evidence is Grade B: real topical/cosmetic data, no drug approval.
 Injected GHK-Cu is a different, unapproved story (Grade D, no legal route).
-For skin or hair, the topical serum is the evidenced, legal choice — you don't need to inject anything.
+For skin or hair, the topical serum is the evidenced, legal choice.
+You don't need to inject anything.

 GHK-Cu at a glance